orchidsoftware/orchid.software/docs/en/docs/grouping.md

 ## Accordion

-Accordions are useful when you want to switch between hiding and displaying a lot of content:
+Accordions are useful when you want to switch between hiding and displaying a lot of content in a compact space.
+They consist of a series of collapsible panels, each containing a header and content.
+When a panel is expanded, its content becomes visible, while the other panels are collapsed.

+Here is an example of an accordion:

 ![Accordion](/img/layouts/accordion.png)

-Accordions support short syntax by calling a static method, which does not require creating a separate class:
+To create an accordion in Orchid, you can use the `Layout::accordion()` method.
+This method accepts an array of panel names and content, where the keys of the array will be used as the panel headers and the values will be used as the panel content.

+Here is an example of how to create an accordion using the short syntax:

 ```php
 use Orchid\Support\Facades\Layout;